-ONCE A CRACK STARTS IT CAN GROW AND GROW FAST.
+• ONCE A CRACK STARTS IT CAN GROW AND GROW FAST.
 Think about the crack as forming a pathway to failure.
 This means that any crack is potentially dangerous and will only become more dangerous.
-SIMPLE RULE 1 : If you find crack, replace the part.
-CORROSION SPEEDS DAMAGE.
+SIMPLE RULE 1 : If you find crack, replace the part. • CORROSION SPEEDS DAMAGE.
 Cracks grow more quickly when they are in a corrosive environment.
 Think about the corrosive solution as further weakening and extending the crack.
-SIMPLE RULE 2 : Clean your bike, lubricate your bike, protect your bike from salt, remove any salt as soon as you can.
-STAINS AND DISCOLORATION CAN OCCUR NEAR A CRACK.
+SIMPLE RULE 2 : Clean your bike, lubricate your bike, protect your bike from salt, remove any salt as soon as you can. • STAINS AND DISCOLORATION CAN OCCUR NEAR A CRACK.
 Such staining may be a warning sign that a crack exists.
-SIMPLE RULE 3: Inspect and investigate any staining to see if it is associated with a crack. • SIGNIFICANT SCRATCHES, GOUGES, DENTS OR SCORING CREATE STARTING POINTS FOR CRACKS.
+SIMPLE RULE 3 : Inspect and investigate any staining to see if it is associated with a crack. • SIGNIFICANT SCRATCHES, GOUGES, DENTS OR SCORING CREATE STARTING POINTS FOR CRACKS.
 Think about the cut surface as a focal point for stress (in fact engineers call such areas "stress risers," areas where the stress is increased).
 Perhaps you have seen glass cut?
 Recall how the glass was scored and then broke on the scored line.
-SIMPLE RULE 4: Do not scratch, gouge or score any surface.
+SIMPLE RULE 4 : Do not scratch, gouge or score any surface.
 If you do, pay frequent attention to this area or replace the part.

 SOME CRACKS (particularly larger ones) MAY MAKE CREAKING NOISE AS YOU RIDE.
 Think about such a noise as a serious warning signal.
+Note that a well-maintained bicycle will find the source of any noise.
+It may not a be a crack, but whatever is signal.
 Note that a well-maintained bicycle will be very quiet and free of creaks and squeaks.